Jobs in Ireland

 Working Holidays in Ireland

 If you are looking to take a working holiday there are several industries you can work which provide flexible and part time positions for foreign staff.
 You might want to consider office temping, cafes, bars, hotels, hostels, waiting, kitchen staff, hospitality, marketing, sales and shops.
+If you are lacking experience you might like to intern in Ireland.

 Salary for Working in Ireland